 I like to use the watercolor oil paint when doing portraits as it creates a good facial tone and light balance.
 It is a very flexible medium to paint with.

-There are many brands of watercolor paper with different textures to them, so choose which you prefer to use according to subject matter and personal taste.
+There are many brands of watercolor paper with different textures to them.
+Choose which you prefer to use according to the subject matter and personal taste.

 Pastel paper comes in a large range of colors which makes for variations in your drawings and is fun to draw on.
 The different paper colors also add interest to the drawing.

-I like creating the lovely soft effects in the eyes and then change to the bolder strokes of the chalk sticks that work really well with the cat family to achieve the fur movement.
+I like creating the lovely soft effects in the eyes.
+Then I change to the bolder strokes of the chalk sticks that work really well with the cat family to achieve the fur movement.

 I then use pastel pencils for the finer details around the ears, eyes and mouth.